betaflight/betaflight.com/docs/wiki/guides/current/DSHOT-RPM-Filtering.md

 Below is a description of the settings in the config snippets.

-### Loop times and DSHOT protocol
+### Loop times and Dshot protocol

-Bidirectional DSHOT works with DSHOT 300, 600 and 1200, and also with Proshot 1000.
-For practical purposes, DShot 600 works well at all PID loop rates.
+Bidirectional Dshot works with Dshot 300, 600 and 1200, and also with Proshot 1000.
+For practical purposes, Dshot 600 works well at all PID loop rates.

 Remember that for each frame sent there will now be a frame coming back, and between input and output frames there is a period of 30us to switch the line, DMA, and timers.
-The loop time selection needs to be low enough that given the DSHOT protocol rate both frames + 50 us fit into one gyro loop iteration.
+The loop time selection needs to be low enough that given the Dshot protocol rate both frames + 50 us fit into one gyro loop iteration.

-Both bidirectional DSHOT and the RPM filter are fairly CPU intensive and it is very important for the loop rates to be exactly on spot so that the filters get tuned to the right frequencies.
-It is recommended to run at 4k/4k with DShot 600 for your initial test flight.
-All DSHOT speeds should work at that loop rate.
+Both bidirectional Dshot and the RPM filter are fairly CPU intensive and it is very important for the loop rates to be exactly on spot so that the filters get tuned to the right frequencies.
+It is recommended to run at 4k/4k with Dshot 600 for your initial test flight.
+All Dshot speeds should work at that loop rate.

 On F4, RPM telemetry costs about 3-4uS per motor per line direction change.
 Something around 24-32uS is required for the line direction switching both directions together.
 The RPM filter has 36 notch filters that get dynamically tuned at 1000Hz update frequency.

 8k4k is good on most F405's; 8k8k is possible, but often needs overclocking.
 F411's will require over-clocking to run at 8k4k.
 F7's run 8k8k without problems.

-You may need to switch off any extended startup melody, since that may interfere with bidirectional DSHOT.
+You may need to switch off any extended startup melody, since that may interfere with bidirectional Dshot.
 The standard startup tones are fine.

 ### DMA